scikit-image/scikit-image/INSTALL.rst

 -------------------------------

 ``scikit-image`` comes pre-installed with several Python distributions.
-These have the advantage of comming pre-installed with many other useful packages for scientific computing and image analysis.
+These have the advantage of coming pre-installed with many other useful packages for scientific computing and image analysis.
 Follow the instructions on the respective websites to get going.
 If you don't have python installed on your computer, these are the fastest way to get started with your project.